Detailed Action

 [Tseng, 0061] The estimate of accuracy and/or computational resource use of the selected model which comprises the first or the second model is determined in S3-3.
 The indication of computational resources that may be used may also be selected based on the performance information and/or may be generated on-the-fly, which corresponds to the comparing process. );

-when the estimated processor usage of the at least one processor to process the sensor originated data using the first neural network is less than the estimated processor usage of at least the second neural network of the plurality of neural networks, process the sensor-originated data using at least the first neural network ([Tseng, 0103] “The input data may be collected by one or more sensors provided in, or in association with, the user device 202 which implements the neural network.
+determine, based on comparing the estimated processor usage, that the estimated processor usage of the at least one processor to process the sensor originated data using the first neural network is less than the estimated processor usage of at least the second neural network of the plurality of neural networks; in response to determining that the estimated processor usage of the at least one processor to process the sensor-originated data using the first neural network is less than the estimated processor usage of at least the second neural network of the plurality of neural networks, process the sensor-originated data using at least the first neural network ([Tseng, 0103] “The input data may be collected by one or more sensors provided in, or in association with, the user device 202 which implements the neural network.
 Such sensors may include but are not limited to image sensors, light sensors, microphones, electrodes, gyroscopes and accelerometers.”
 ‘The input data’ implies that the data will be processed by the neural network.
 [Tseng, 0016] The computational resource use by the neural network may comprise one or any combination of: CPU usage when executing the neural network, latency associated with the neural network, and memory usage.

 [Tseng, 0059] “In operation S3-2, the user device 202, for example by utilizing the specific application, may select a neural network model from a plurality of neural network models locally stored on the device 202.”
 The paragraph discloses the user device select a neural network.).